roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

  The slut in the string bikini stopped in the middle of the room, turning to smile at us, blushing.
 "So, here it is," she laughed, waiving her arms around, indicating that, indeed, this was her bedroom.
 But her eyes fell to my crotch again, as well as Danny's, and she licked her lips a little.

  Behind me, I heard her door shut firmly, closed with a thud by Danny.
 He played with the doorknob, but it didn't have a lock, so he gave up on it.
 As he stepped forward towards her, I did the same, and a couple moments later, us two tall, middle-aged guys were sandwiching the petite teenager, staring down at her pretty face and hot body.
-Report_Story #3